NetLab-ECO-UFRJ/itd_quarto/README.md

 ## Para fazer

-- Review the taxonomy of question and answers YAML files.
+- Update the import script to get as parameter the name of the platform to be processed and the scope target (global or regional with the region code)

 - Review scripts that calculate the score